 The Atlantic States Marine Fisheries Commission (ASMFC) adopted the Fishery Management Plan (FMP) for spotted seatrout in 1984.
 The states of Florida through Maryland have a declared interest in the Commission's FMP for spotted seatrout.
 The ISFMP Policy Board approved Amendment 1 to this FMP in November 1991.
-The FMP does not require state compliance through the Atlantic Coastal Fisheries Cooperative Management Act.
+In August of 2011, the South Atlantic State/Federal Management Board approved the Omnibus Amendment to Spanish Mackerel, Spot, and Spotted Seatrout FMPs.
+The Omnibus Amendment (Amendment 2) brought the Spotted Seatrout FMP under the authority of the Atlantic Coastal Fisheries Cooperative Management Act (1993) and the ASMFC Interstate Fishery Management Plan Charter (1995).

 The goal of the management plan is "to perpetuate the spotted seatrout resource in fishable abundance throughout its range and generate the greatest possible economic and social benefits from its harvest and utilization over time."
 Plan objectives include: 1) attain over time optimum yield; 2) maintain a spawning potential ratio of at least 20% to minimize the possibility of recruitment failure; 3) promote conservation of the stocks in order to reduce the inter-annual variation in availability and increase yield per recruit; 4) promote the collection of economic, social, and biological data required to effectively monitor and assess management efforts relative to the overall goal; 5) promote research that improves understanding of the biology and fisheries of spotted seatrout; 6) promote harmonious use of the resource among various components of the fishery through coordination of management efforts among the various political entities having jurisdiction over the spotted seatrout resource; and 7) promote determination and adoption of standards of environmental quality and provide habitat protection necessary for the maximum natural protection of spotted seatrout.
+Amendment 2 to the Spotted Seatrout FMP added the following objectives in support of the compliance under the Act: 1) Manage the spotted seatrout fishery restricting catch to mature individuals; 2) manage the spotted seatrout stock to maintain sufficiently-high spawning stock biomass; 3) develop research priorities that will further refine the spotted seatrout management program to maximize the biological, social, and economic benefits derived from the spotted seatrout population.

 Recommended management measures include a minimum size limit of 12 inches total length (TL) with comparable mesh size regulations in directed fisheries, and data collection for stock assessment and monitoring the status of the fisheries.
 All states with a declared interest in spotted seatrout have implemented at least the recommended minimum size limit.
 In addition, each state has either initiated spotted seatrout data collection programs or modified other programs to collect improved catch and effort data.
-Table 1 provides the states' recreational and commercial regulations for spotted seatrout through 2011.
+Table 1 provides the states' recreational and commercial regulations for spotted seatrout in 2012.